Redocly/redocly-cli/docs/guides/migrate-from-redoc-cli.md

 - Enhancing an OpenAPI description with decorators

 {% admonition type="warning" name="Uninstall" %}
-It's recommended to uninstall `redoc-cli` now that it is no longer needed
+We recommend you uninstall `redoc-cli` now that it is no longer needed.
 {% /admonition %}